bartificer/programming-by-stealth/docs/pbs5.md

 <p>Relative Links comes in many different forms.</p>

-<p>Relative links can be relative to the host, for example, assuming you didn't
+<p>Relative links can be relative to the host.
+For example, assuming you didn't
-delete the files, I should be able to link relatively to the example from the first installment - <a href="/pbs1/">PBS1 Exmaple</a>.</p>
+delete the files, I should be able to link relatively to the example from the first installment - <a href="/pbs1/">PBS1 Example</a>.</p>

-<p>Relative links can also be relative to the path, for example,
+<p>Relative links can also be relative to the path.
+For example,
 <a href="anotherFile.html">this link</a>
 goes to another file in the same folder.</p>